-If you can't walk your dog during the early and later hours of the day, doggy boots is a good way to protect their paws.
+If you can't walk your dog during the early and later hours of the day, doggy boots are a good way to protect their paws.

 8. Keep parasites off

 In summer, fleas, ticks, mosquitoes, and other parasites are practically everywhere.
 They carry tapeworms, heartworms, and diseases such as Lyme or Bartonella that can put your pet at risk.
 Ask your vet for the appropriate medical prescriptions to keep your Fido or Kitty pest-free.

 9. Consider a life vest

 Just like us, dogs enjoy cooling off in water, pool, lake, or ocean.
 But be very careful where you choose to let them.
-No all dogs swim well.
+Not all dogs swim well.
 And even those that do, might not know how to get out of the pool.
 Also, strong currents and riptides can sweep a dog out to sea.

 If you decide to take your doggy sailing or boating, be sure it wears a life vest in a bright color to stay visible and afloat in case of an accident.
 Always keep an eye on your furry companion when near water.